 I sent people there, and took a Groundhop tour there, for a taste of old-fashioned community football.

 Well, the 2019-20 season was their last one at Griffin Park, because they built a new place.
-And now I can’t wait to go there to check out what a modern, convenient place in London is like.
+And now I can’t wait to go there to check out what a modern, convenient stadium in London is like.

 The Brentford Community Stadium — one assumes a sponsor will eventually affix their name to it for a fee — sits right next to the Kew Bridge Railway Station and a few minutes’ walk from the River Thames.
-Across that is the Royal Botanic Gardens at Kew.
+Across the river is the Royal Botanic Gardens at Kew.
 There are pubs and restaurants around, which wasn’t the case at Griffin Park beyond the small, traditional places at the ground.

 The stadium itself seats 17,250 and is part of a development that includes 910 new homes and a promised 365 days of community events per year.

 They have some very cool 360-degree views on their website, including a feature where you can click on an entrance, go into that hospitality area, and then click the door to go back out and see the view.
 Check it out.

 One of their supporter YouTube channel hosts got a tour, as well.
 Here’s that video.
 Dude is a little silly, but hey, that’s YouTube.